chunhualiao/smart-browser-assistant/README.md

     *   Scroll down and click "Extension options".
     *   Alternatively, click the puzzle piece icon in your Chrome toolbar, find "X Reply Assistant", click the three dots next to it, and select "Options".
     *   On the options page:
         *   Enter your **OpenRouter API Key**.
+The list of AI models will load dynamically once a valid key is entered (you might need to click out of the field).
         *   Select the desired **AI Model** from the dropdown.
+        *   Adjust the **Temperature (Creativity)** setting (0=focused, 1+=creative).
         *   Choose the **Active Prompt** you want the context menu to use.
-You can preview the selected prompt's text.
+        *   You can **edit the text** of the selected prompt directly in the text area below the prompt list.
-    *   Click the "Save Settings" button.
+    *   Click the "Save Settings" button to save the API key, selected model, temperature, and any prompt edits.
 You should see a confirmation message.

+## Features

+*   Adds a "Generate Counter-Argument" option to the right-click context menu when text is selected.
+*   Uses your configured OpenRouter API key, selected model, temperature, and chosen prompt to generate a reply.
+*   Copies the generated reply directly to your clipboard.
+*   Allows editing of the prompt text within the options page.
+*   Dynamically loads available models from OpenRouter (requires valid API key).
+*   Logs generation history (timestamp, model, duration, input, output) locally.
+*   Provides an option to view and clear the generation history.

 ## How to Use